Ilikegeodes/Ilikegeodes/README.md

 Fun Fact About Me: My real (legal) name is actually Geode, with a name like that I had to roll with the aethsteic 😭.
 That's why my name is ilikegeodes instead of ilovegeodes, since it's not actually my favorite rock. :P

+Idk what else to put here might add some virtual pets